John Paul Stevens: Early life and education (1920–1947)

 He began work on his master's degree in English at the university in 1941 but soon decided to join the United States Navy.
 He enlisted on December 6, 1941, one day before the attack on Pearl Harbor, and served as an intelligence officer in the Pacific Theater from 1942 to 1945.
-Stevens was awarded a Bronze Star for his service in the codebreaking team whose work led to the downing of Japanese Admiral Isoroku Yamamoto's plane in 1943 (Operation Vengeance).
-He also earned the World War II Victory Medal and later received the highest United States civilian award, the Presidential Medal of Freedom, from former President Barack Obama.
+Stevens was awarded a Bronze Star for his service in the codebreaking team whose work led to the downing of Japanese Admiral Yamamoto's plane in 1943's Operation Vengeance.
+He also earned the World War II Victory Medal and later received the highest United States civilian award, the Presidential Medal of Freedom, from Barack Obama.

 Stevens married Elizabeth Jane Shereen in June 1942.
 Divorcing her in 1979, he married Maryan Mulholland Simon that December; that marriage lasted until Simon's death in 2015 following complications from hip surgery.
 He had four children: John Joseph (who died of cancer in 1996), Kathryn (who died in 2018), Elizabeth, and Susan.

 With the end of World War II, Stevens returned to Illinois, intending to return to his studies in English, but was persuaded by his brother Richard, who was a lawyer, to attend law school.
 Stevens enrolled in the Northwestern University School of Law in 1945, with the G.I.
 Bill paying most of his tuition.
 Stevens graduated in 1947 ranked first in his class with a J.D. magna cum laude, having earned the highest GPA in the school's history.